tillsanders/openElectionCompassWebsite/guide/organisation/03-phase-1.md

 - Who is going to manage everything?
 This person doesn't have to and in fact shouldn't do everything alone, but it is very beneficial, to have a single person feeling responsible, that everyone else completes their assignments on time.
 - Write down your own timeline.
-Get a tool to organize your team, like a Trello board or a To-Do-App.
+Get a tool to organize your team, like a kanban board or a todo app.